drzzlio/gitops/apps/yoke/readme.md

 could be a solution here.

 TODO: Figure out the rotation workflow details

 TODO: Root CA should be stored in a KMS(and maybe the intermediates).
+After researching pricing on google's privateCA ($20/month+0.30/issued cert), we need a different method for securely storing our CA private key.

 # Kine and NATs